jtr13/1201/Syllabus.md

 <li>Ask questions during class.</li>
 <li>Email me questions after class and I will answer during the next lecture.</li>
 <li>Ask questions after class (I will stay after every class if students have questions.)</li>
 <li>Attend a Statistics Help Room session where tutors answer questions for students in introductory level statistics classes.
-Hours and locations are posted here:<span>&nbsp;</span><a href="http://stat.columbia.edu/help-room/">http://stat.columbia.edu/help-room/</a></li>
+I will announce when the Help Room opens for the semester; generally the 2nd or 3rd week of classes.
+Hours and locations are posted here:<span>&nbsp;</span><a href="http://stat.columbia.edu/help-room/">http://stat.columbia.edu/help-room/</a></li> (Once the Help Room opens, the page will be updated to the current semester.)
 <li>Attend TA office hours: time and location TBD (check back here)</li>
 </ol>
 <p>